 A good few runners that I meet now, including myself, are always checking their watches making sure they stay within a couple of beats of a target heart rate or running an exact pace.
 I’ve noticed how much it changes your mental ability to run a distance as you become so fixed on the device and can’t function without it.
 You forget about the enjoyment of running in the moment and fantasise on the result even if it hurts.
 You calculate and run according to the data on the screen rather than unplug and listen to what your body is telling you.

 When I trained for my first marathon, I ran with a group that ran 10 minutes and walked for 1.
 The team leader controlled the pace and stops which meant I didn’t have to look at my watch.
 It was an excellent way to train for the distance and my first marathon.
 I did, however, want to run the race without stopping which meant I had to put in some training running without stops.
 It was a lot harder than I thought since the mind was so accustomed to stopping every ten minutes.
-The body was more than capable, but I had to force my mind into running for longer.
-I was confronted with the difficulties of pacing myself with my watch that felt unnatural at times.
+The body was more than capable, but I had to force my mind into running for longer and not weaken at the thought of walking.
+I was also confronted with the difficulties of pacing myself with my watch that felt unnatural at times.

 Comparing this experience with my half-Iron run, I feel like my watch changed how I performed.
 Maybe if I didn’t have my race pace and time in front of me, I would have just got on with the run and ran by feel and finished in a faster time.